pcolby/pcp-pmda-cpp/README.md

 ## Requirements

 PMDA++ requires little more than a modern C++ compiler and the PCP client libraries.

-Additionaly, PMDA++ can make use of Boost libraries (though not required) to provide some additional functionaliy.
+Additionaly, PMDA++ can make use of Boost libraries (though not required) to provide some enhanced functionaliy.

-See the [requiremetns wiki page](https://github.com/pcolby/pcp-pmda-cpp/wiki/Requirements) for more details.
+See the [requirements wiki page](https://github.com/pcolby/pcp-pmda-cpp/wiki/Requirements) for more details.

 ## Find out more